Anshuman-git-code/banking-Deploy/README.md

 ## 🏗️ Project Overview

-This project demonstrates a complete CI/CD pipeline and cloud deployment strategy for a modern banking web application using AWS services.
+This project demonstrates a cloud deployment strategy for a modern banking web application using AWS services.
 The application is containerized using Docker and deployed on Amazon ECS with load balancing capabilities.

 ## 🚀 Features